Alexander Mogilny

-Alexander Gennadevich Mogilny (Александр Геннадиевич Могильный; born 18 February 1969) is a Russian former professional ice hockey player and the current president of Amur Khabarovsk of the Kontinental Hockey League (KHL).
+Alexander Gennadevich Mogilny (Александр Геннадиевич Могильный; muh-GIL-nee; born 18 February 1969) is a Russian former professional ice hockey player and the current president of Amur Khabarovsk of the Kontinental Hockey League (KHL).
 Over a 16-season career in the National Hockey League (NHL) from 1989 to 2005, he played for the Buffalo Sabres, Vancouver Canucks, New Jersey Devils, and Toronto Maple Leafs.

 Mogilny was selected 89th overall by Buffalo in the 1988 NHL entry draft.
 In 1989, he became the first NHL draftee to defect from the Soviet Union to pursue a career in North America, marking a pivotal moment in the league's history.
-During his tenure with the Sabres, he became the first Russian player to serve as an NHL captain and lead the league in goals – achieving the latter in the 1992–93 season with 76.
-Known for his elite skating, skill, and sniper's touch, he is one of only seven players ever to score more than 70 in a single season.
+During his tenure with the Sabres, he became the first Russian player to serve as an NHL captain and lead the league in goals, scoring 76 in the 1992–93 season.
+Known for his sublime skating, skill, and sniper's touch, he is one of only seven NHL players to score more than 70 goals in a single season.

 Mogilny later won the Stanley Cup with the New Jersey Devils in 2000, joining the Triple Gold Club.
 A two-time member of the NHL All-Star Team and six-time All-Star, he has surpassed 1,000 career points and earned the Lady Byng Memorial Trophy in 2003 for sportsmanship and excellence.
 He also shares the NHL record for the fastest goal to start a game.

 Internationally, Mogilny represented both the Soviet Union and Russia, winning gold at the 1988 Winter Olympics, 1989 World Championships, and 1989 World Junior Championships.
 He was named best forward at the 1988 World Juniors after leading the tournament in goals, assists, and points, and later competed for Russia at the 1996 World Cup of Hockey.

 Mogilny was inducted into the Hockey Hall of Fame in 2025.

 Playing career

 Early career and defection

 Born and raised in Khabarovsk, located in the Soviet Union's Far Eastern region, Mogilny was recruited when he was 15 years old to join CSKA Moscow, commonly referred to as the "Red Army Team".
 As the CSKA organization was a functioning division of the Soviet Army, it was able to draft the best young hockey players in the Soviet Union onto the team.

-In 1986, Mogilny was made a full-time player of CSKA Moscow.
-He finished his first year with 15 goals and 16 points in 28 games.
-At 17 years old, Mogilny and Sergei Fedorov were the youngest members on the team.
+Mogilny initially joined the junior program of CSKA Moscow.
+Within two years, he graduated to the senior team, joining the first team in 1986 alongside Sergei Fedorov.
+Mogilny became a full-time player for CSKA Moscow and finished his first season with 15 goals and 16 points in 28 games.
+At 17 years old, Mogilny and Sergei Fedorov were the youngest members of the team.
 Still, team officials anticipated that the duo, along with the imminent arrival of Pavel Bure, would succeed the generational KLM-Line of Vladimir Krutov, Igor Larionov and Sergei Makarov.